movies

-This week over at Willow and Thatch, I'm reviewing the American Girl movies for anyone interested in family-friendly period films.
-You could say that the American Girl dolls and books were one of my first introductions to history when I was growing up, so this post holds a special place in my heart.
-You can… Continue reading Guest Post: American Girl Series
+This week over at Willow and Thatch, I’m reviewing the American Girl movies for anyone interested in family-friendly period films.
+You could say that the American Girl dolls and books were one of my first introductions to history when I… Continue reading

 BlacKkKlansman: This is Why Historical Fiction Matters